JISHUBISHI/Department-Management-System/README.md

-# Student Management System
+# Department Management System

 ## Overview
-This is a command-line-based **Student Management System** written in Python.
+This is a command-line-based **Department Management System** written in Python.
 It allows users to manage students, courses, batches, departments, and examinations with various operations such as creation, modification, performance tracking, and visualization.

 ## Features
 - **Student Management**: Add, update, remove students and generate report cards.